 Rylai's Crystal Scepter - Combined with Randuin's Omen, this is your second CC.
 You will now be slowing most enemies around you and the health and AP boost are welcome.

-Abyssal Scepter - This gives you some more magic resist and the aura benefits your whole team.
+Abyssal Mask - This gives you some more magic resist and the aura benefits your whole team.
 You will now be penetrating 50 magic resist which basically means true damage to every squishy character around.